headslash/Frankenduck/README.md

 Also go take a look at the [official duckyPad Discord](https://discord.gg/4sJCBx5).
 The original designer and I are both active there.

+## Software

+The frankenduck is able to fully run the original software provided on the [original project ](https://github.com/dekuNukem/duckyPad).
+But, There are currently some exceptions:
+The frankenduck uses 2 extra leds on the 2 buttons on the side for the + and -.
+It also has the plus on the bottom and minus on the top.
+For this PiTronica has made a [Different branch ](https://github.com/PiTronica/FrankenDuck) that provides led support and a switched plus and minus button.

+Due to a shortage on the STM32F072C8T6 I'm experimenting with the STM32F078CBT6. currently it seems that it's working properly except the screen.

 ## Overview

 My goal with the hardware redesign is a more rigid and portable design while still being stylish and usable.